 Through the major

-The Musical Theatre B.F.A. major provides students with a variety of skills and qualities that are specific to musical theatre and transferable to other areas of study and work.
-Through the major you will:
+The major in Musical Theatre provides you with a set of skills and qualities that are relevant and transferable to many areas of study and work.
+These include:

 - Build technical skills in acting, singing, and dancing